-▲ G ® CAD cell seeing light
+■ GR CAD cell seeing light

 - Green LED on, and amber LED blinking 1 second on, 4 seconds off.
-Remove one yellow lead from FF terminals.
-If the amber LED remains flashing, the control is defective. - If the amber LED goes OFF, the control is OK, and; - light is leaking into the burner housing, OR - CAD cell is defective, or - there is a problem with the CAD cell wiring or holder. - If appliance was recently shut down, CAD cell may see residual hot spots in chamber.
+Remove one yellow lead from FF terminals, and the flame test plug. - If the amber LED remains flashing and green LED on, the control is defective. - If the amber and green LEDs go OFF, the control is OK, and: - light is leaking into the burner housing, or - CAD cell is defective, or - There is a problem with the CAD cell wiring or holder. - If appliance was recently shut down, CAD cell may see residual hot spots in chamber.